 What is tendonitis?

 Tendons are rope-like collagen proteins bundled together to form fibrils.
 The primary function of tendons is to transmit forces from muscle to bone for movement.
-In tendonitis, there is a breakdown of collagen proteins of the tendon.
-Overload of the tendons either gradually or due to sudden stress can cause tendonitis.
-Aging and diseases such as obesity and diabetes can also contribute to tendonitis.
-A tendonitis or tendon specialist understands the importance of finding those factors that have led to tendonitis.
+In tendonitis, there is a breakdown of collagen proteins in the tendon.
+Overloading the tendons, either gradually or suddenly, can cause tendonitis.
+Ageing and diseases such as obesity and diabetes can also contribute to tendonitis.
+A tendonitis specialist doctor understands the importance of identifying the factors that have led to tendonitis.
+This blog outlines why you should use a tendon specialist if you have a tendon problem.

 Is tendonitis due to inflammation?